br-automation-community/BRLibToHelp/README.md

 2. Run the executable directly
 3. Use the GUI to select your library folder and generate CHM files

+**📖 For detailed usage instructions with screenshots, see the [Usage Guide](USAGE.md)**

 ## Option 2: Run from Source

 1. Clone the repo
-2. Go in the directory `cd BrLibToMarkdown`
+2. Go in the directory `cd BRLibToHelp`
-3. Create new Python virtual environnement `python -m venv .venv`
+3. Create new Python virtual environment `python -m venv .venv`
-4. Activate the virtual environnement `./.venv/Scripts/activate`
+4. Activate the virtual environment `./.venv/Scripts/activate`
-5. Install dependencies `python -p pip install -r ./requirements.txt`
+5. Install dependencies `pip install -r ./requirements.txt`
 6. Run the application: `python main.py`

 # Using the Generated CHM Help File